 It was the priests with their experience over thousands of years who were able to accumulate unprecedented knowledge in architecture, anatomy, astronomy, chemistry, planning and the like.
 They must have developed the same methods which were developed thousands of years later by the Soviet planners.
 With the help of these methods the priests were able not only to estimate the economic surplus of Egypt, but to provide a compact plan, which optimally uses the available economic resources to build a pyramid of a given size over a given period of time.

 A pyramid is not a productive project.
 However, applying of planning for the purpose of industrialization requires the measurement of the economic surplus in much the same way as in the case of planning the construction of the pyramid.
-The task of industrialization of poor developing countries is huge.
-Poor developing countries must restructure their economies and build modern industrial capacities and infrastructure almost from scratch in much the same way like the construction of a pyramid.

 Most of them have been failing to achieve any tangible progress because they continue to waste their economic surplus.
 Despair and hopelessness drives thousands of people to leave such countries and risk their lives in small boats across the seas to reach the coasts of rich countries, where they are not welcome.
 These people are not aware how rich their home lands are.